-While EV infrastructure may sound daunting at first, electrification presents many benefits to your operations, namely, reduced fuel costs and maintenance over a fleet’s lifecycle.
-Below you’ll find essential information on EV charging stations, electricity requirements and how Motiv Power Systems can offer support and advice on getting started.
+While EV infrastructure may sound daunting at first, fleet electrification presents many benefits to your operations, namely, reduced fuel costs and maintenance over a fleet’s lifecycle.
+Below you’ll find essential information to help you get started on EV charging stations, electricity requirements, and how Motiv Power Systems can offer advice and support.

 Charging Station/Electric Vehicle Supply Equipment (EVSE)

 Used interchangeably, charging stations or EVSE (see images below) refers to all of the equipment needed to deliver electrical power from a facility’s electrical service to an EV.
 A charge station includes a charging interface, charging cable, and connector to your vehicle’s charge port.

 Examples of Level 2 charging stations

 An EVSE connector interface has multiple options depending on charging levels, most commonly Level 2 or 3.
 A Level 2 charging station will have a J1772 connector interface (also known as the J-plug), while a Level 3 charging station can have either a CHadEMO or CCS connector (see below).
 The J1772 safety standard defines how an EVSE connects to, communicates with, and ultimately charges an EV.
 All EVSE connectors, including the Level 3 Fast Charging DC connectors, have been standardized by global automotive organizations across many countries.